Skip to main content

 Microsoft (Outlook, Hotmail, OneDrive)

-What happens: Microsoft can provide account data to the next of kin or close a deceased person's account.
+What happens: Microsoft can pass account data to the next of kin, or close the account.

 Official help page →